 Another characteristic of the movement, which is sometimes seen as the most important one, was that Neo-Expressionism discarded the intellectualized and polished approach to art in its attempt to return to the expression of piercing emotions.

-Neo-Expressionism existed as a refreshing view which suggested a different perspective when looking at art, even if it only existed for a short period.
+Neo-Expressionism existed as a refreshing view that suggested a different perspective when looking at art, even if it only existed for a short period.
 Thus, when considering the true characteristics of Neo-Expressionism, the translation of genuine feelings and ideas proved to be of most importance.

 Some Famous Neo-Expressionism Artworks and Their Artists